margenomics/QualityGraphs/README.md

 - **qualityplots** : A shortcut to call all the previous plots.
 - **Heat.make** : Function to make heatmaps from a numeric matrix.
 - **MakeVolcano** : Function to make heatmaps from a numeric matrix.
-- **pheat_make** : Function to make heatmaps from a numeric matrix using pheatmap package.
+- **PHEAT.MAKE** : Function to make heatmaps from a numeric matrix using pheatmap package.
+- **RNASeq.metrics.plots** : Function to make RNASeq metrics plots for alignment assessment.